 The vast majority of beauty products in the marketplace today are made from synthetic chemicals, including many known toxins and cancer causing carcinogens.
 Even products posing to be ‘natural’ or ‘organic’ often only contain traces of natural or organic content.

-"We are deeply disappointed and frustrated by companies in the ‘natural’ personal care space who continue to trick consumers through misleading packaging, branding and label call-outs on products that are not natural in formulation, let alone organic.", Founder Jamie MacLean
+"We are quite frustrated by companies in the ‘green-beauty’ realm who continue to trick consumers through misleading packaging, branding and label call-outs on products that are not truly natural in formulation or organic ingredient-centric.", Founder Jamie MacLean

 ORGANIC.
 SIMPLY BETTER FOR YOU.